sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 Thankfully, Calyx has made the process very straightforward with a pre-built flashing tool available from their site.

-I simply downloaded the appropriate package for the Pixel 4a, downloaded the flashing tool for Linux at https://calyxos.org/get/install/, and followed the instructions the flashing tool put in my terminal.
+I simply downloaded the appropriate package for the Pixel 4a, downloaded the flashing tool for Linux at <https://calyxos.org/install/>, and followed the instructions the flashing tool put in my terminal.

 It took all of ten minutes to flash and setup, and was very straightforward.
-You can see all the supported devices and downloads at https://calyxos.org/get/.
+You can see all the supported devices and downloads at <https://calyxos.org/install/> as well.

 I've also written a guide that walks you through verification and installation from a Linux computer, which lays things out a bit simpler: [Verifying and installing CalyxOS from Linux]({{< ref "/content/guides/installing-calyxos-linux.md" >}})